zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/Stationary.md

 - Delay : 84
 - Generation : "Bishaaan!"

+Regigigas (3IVs) :
+- Delay : 84
+- Generation : "Zut Zutt!"
+- Notes : Advances can go off, try to check for some pattern and see how it goes.

 Ramanas Park (3IVs) :
 - Delay : 84
 - Generation : Dialog Box